zebrajaeger/weight-template-generator/README.md

 ## Motivation

-1. Playing al little bit with embedded SVG.
+1. Playing a little bit with embedded SVG.
 2. Control my weight during lockdown in a simple way...

-## Usage

 ## Develop / Run